Key Concepts

 • How to configure Tyk Gateway to integrate with your gRPC server.

-• How to configure Tyk Gateway with an optional external web server for fetching plugins configuration.
+• How to configure Tyk Gateway with an optional external web server for fetching plugin configuration.

 • How to configure gRPC plugins for your APIs.

-• How to test your API integrates with your gRPC server using curl.
+• How to test your API integration with your gRPC server using curl.

 • Consult the Protocol Buffer messages that Tyk Gateway uses when making a request to a gRPC server.